maelvls/secret-transform/README.md

-A common request reported in the cert-manager issue [#843](https://github.com/jetstack/cert-manager/issues/843) is to create a PEM bundle containing both the key and certificate for easier use with HAProxy and other applications that require a unified PEM bundle.
+A common request reported in the cert-manager issue [#843](https://github.com/jetstack/cert-manager/issues/843) is to create a PEM bundle containing both the key and certificate for easier use with software that require a unified PEM bundle, such as

+- HAProxy,
+- Hitch,
+- OpenDistro for Elasticsearch.

 You can run the `secret-transform` controller (right now, it has to be run out-of-cluster since I did not write any manifest) and if you annotate your